Workiva/over_react/doc/wrapping_js_components.md

 In order for that getter to be valid though, it must be pointing to tangible JavaScript somewhere.
 The interop APIs look for that JavaScript as a property of the `window`.
 Your JavaScript component can be included in several ways, but it must happen before the `UiFactory` attempts to reference the interop getter.
 Otherwise, a runtime error will fire.

-One way to load the JavaScript is to use a bundle like [React usually is][react-dart].
+One way to load the JavaScript is to use a bundle, like how [React is loaded in Dart][react-dart].
 If you are wrapping a JS library without any customizations, it's likely the bundle already exists as a [UMD module](https://jameshfisher.com/2020/10/04/what-are-umd-modules/) or similar format.
 If you need to write your own JS or make customizations, it's necessary to create and load a custom build.
 If you have any questions around this, let us know in [Slack][slack]!

 ### Theoretical Conclusion